- Excel and Google Sheets collaboration limitations

 5. Restructure your spreadsheet: Separating inputs from outputs

 Your inputs are all your raw data from multiple sources.
-Your outputs are the conclusions taken from your input data (results from calculations, charts and graphs depicting raw data, etc.).
+Your outputs are the conclusions taken from your input data (results from calculations, charts, and graphs depicting raw data, etc.).

 We recommend separating your input and output data in your spreadsheets, as any accidental changes made to the data could have a knock-on effect on other cells in your spreadsheet.
 Using Sheetgo, you can keep multiple input and output files connected and decide exactly what data to share with each collaborator to avoid confusion and accidental changes.

 - Separate important values and avoid mixing them up with other data.